Onelinerhub/onelinerhub/react/manage_multiple_state.md

 export default App
 ```

-PS: Use this custom hook only for manage multiple state.
-If you just handle one or two states, use default `useState` hook instead
+Use this custom hook only to manage multiple state.
+If you just handle one or two states, use default `useState` hook instead.